scleradb/scleradb.github.io/docsrc/sdk/sdkextdataaccess.md

 [Sclera - CSV Connector](../setup/components.md#sclera-csv) and [Sclera - Text Files Connector](../setup/components.md#sclera-textfiles) are built using this SDK.
 For examples of how these connectors are used in Sclera, please refer to the [SQL documentation for external data access](../sclerasql/sqlextdataaccess.md).

-*To be updated, links to the code and javadocs might not work.*

 ## Building Data Access Connectors

 To build a custom data access connector, you need to provide implementations of the following abstract classes in the SDK: